 Among social media websites, Twitter has one of the simplest policies related to the death of a user.
 Simply put, Twitter will work with an authorized representative of the deceased user’s estate to deactivate the account and will not provide any access to the account.
-The policy, which was announced in 2010, previously offered a backup of public tweets, but that language was later removed.

 Tag Archives | twitter